 The Conservation Office personnel consist of a part-time Coordinator.
-This is an annually appointed position by the Board of Selectmen.
+This is an annually appointed position by the Select Board.

-The Commission is also comprised of seven members who are appointed by the Board of Selectmen for a three-year term to oversee the requirements of the Massachusetts Wetland Protection Act, and other activities that potentially impact the environment.
+The Commission is also comprised of seven members who are appointed by the Select Board for a three-year term to oversee the requirements of the Massachusetts Wetland Protection Act, and other activities that potentially impact the environment.

 The Southwick Conservation Commission’s mission is to serve as the conservation conscience of the Town, providing leadership for natural resources planning.
 The Commission works to protect, and where possible enhance plant and wildlife habitat to maintain Southwick’s natural resources.